JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 Gradle module metadata provides rich publishing and dependency resolution features that are used in Kotlin multiplatform projects to simplify dependencies configuration for build authors.
-In particular, the publications of a multiplatform library may include a special 'root' module that stands for the whole library and is automatically resolved to the appropriate platform-specific artifacts when added as a dependency, as described below.
+In particular, the publications of a multiplatform library include a special 'root' module that stands for the whole library and is automatically resolved to the appropriate platform-specific artifacts when added as a dependency, as described below.

 In Gradle 6.0 and above, the module metadata is always used during dependency resolution and included in publications.

-In Gradle 5.3 and above, the module metadata is used during dependency resolution, but publications don't include any module metadata by default.
+In earlier Gradle versions starting from 5.3, the module metadata is used during dependency resolution, but publications don't include any module metadata by default.
 To enable module metadata publishing, add `enableFeaturePreview("GRADLE_METADATA")` to the root project's `settings.gradle` file.